Rare Roosevelt Dimes Worth Money

 Coin Grading and Condition

-The condition of a coin is paramount in determining its value.
+The coin’s condition is the largest factor in determining its value.
 Grading is usually done on a scale from 1 to 70, with higher numbers indicating better preservation and fewer signs of wear.

 GradeDescriptionMarket Value Impact